 The use of a simple Tex-Mex inspired spice rub elevates this slow-cooked combination and makes tacos or fajitas a fitting serving option.
 A bed of rice is an equally satisfying choice, and the flavor afforded by a few spice cabinet staples lends itself to traditional taco toppings like avocado or guacamole, salsa, and shredded lettuce.

 As a flavorful extra, I occasionally mix up a spicy-sweet salsa to spoon over the savory flank steak.
-The optional topping began as a spin on a pineapple mint salsa I have long used for grilled lamb chops.
-I swapped the mint with cilantro and added sweet mango for a light, slightly sweet topping that complements a variety of south-of-the-border recipes.
+The optional topping began as a spin on the pineapple salsa I have long used for grilled lamb chops and fish.

 Slow Cooker Mexican Flank Steak combines veggies and lean protein in one, easy-to-assemble meal that can be customized with a variety of toppings.
 It's family-friendly and worthy of a spot on the weekly rotation!
+Save

 If making the salsa, any ripe mango may be used.
 However, Ataulfo or champagne mangos are especially sweet and creamy and are less fibrous than other common varieties.
 With their high flesh-to-seed ratio, Ataulfos make an ideal choice in any recipe calling for mango–or simply to eat as is.